-7.1 Trauma PIPS Program-TYPE II
+Trauma PIPS Program-TYPE II

-In all trauma centers, the trauma PIPS program must be independent of the hospital or departmental PI program, but it must report to the hospital or departmental PI program.
+In all trauma centers, the trauma PIPS program must be independent of the hospital quality program, but it must report PI activities through the hospital quality program.

 The PIPS program must be empowered to identify opportunities for improvement and develop actions to reduce the risk of patient harm, irrespective of the department, service, or provider.
-The expected frequency and level of review require the PIPS program to function independently from the hospital/departmental PI program.
-However, the PIPS program must have a means to report events and actions to a departmental/hospital PI program so that events are aggregated across the organization.
+The expected frequency and level of review require the PIPS program to function independently from the hospital quality program.
+However, the PIPS program must have a means to report events and actions to the hospital quality program so that events are aggregated across the organization.

-The hospital or departmental quality program must provide feedback and loop closure to the trauma program.
+The hospital quality program must provide feedback and loop closure to the trauma program.